squid-cache/squid-cache.github.io/Features/IPv6.rst

 == How do I enable IPv6? ==

-You will need a squid 3.1 release or a 3-HEAD development snapshot and a computer system with IPv6 capabilities.
+You will need a squid 3.1 or later release and a computer system with IPv6 capabilities.

 IPv6 is available in ALL current operating systems.
 Most now provide it enabled by default.
 See your system documentation for its capability and configuration.